 The Best American Samoa Beaches for Swimming, Snorkelling, Scenery and Fun in the Sun

 You didn't travel all the way to this remote country in the South Pacific not to get in some beach time.
-Luckily, American Samoa LINK#TT038 has many lining the shores of all its parasical islands.
+Luckily, American Samoa has many lining the shores of all its parasical islands.

 With some sloping into tranquil lagoons full of fish life and others providing easy access to surf breaks on the reefs, there are beaches to suit all vibes in American Samoa.